Design optimisation of piezoelectric energy harvesters for bridge infrastructure

 while the material domain of the device is given by

 Note that the most common architectures studied in the literature consider the piezoelectric layers covering the substructural layer entirely, i.e. $L_{pzt} = L$, see for instance \cite{peralta2020parametric}.
-Additionally, it is also common to incorporate a tip mass, facilitating the tuning of the device at lower frequencies and increasing the vibration amplitude, hence, the energy harvested.
-However, and for the sake of simplicity, it is decided to work with PEHs without tip masses.
-On the other hand, the motivation to work with substructural layers partially covered is to add another design variable that can potentially leads to a better performance.
-This is explored later in Sections \ref{S:4} and \ref{S:5}.
+Additionally, it is also common to incorporate a tip mass, $M_{tip}$, facilitating the tuning of the device at lower frequencies and increasing the vibration amplitude, hence, the energy harvested.
+However, in this study, we are more interested in the effect of distributed mass (due to varying geometrical parameters of the PEH plate), rather than the effect of concentrated mass (the tip mass), hence we assumed $M_{tip} = 0$.
+On the other hand, the motivation to work with substructural layer partially covered is to add another design variable that can potentially lead to a better performance.
+This is explored later in Section \ref{S:Y}.

-The mathematical model for the PEH is deduced from the Generalised Hamilton's principle for electro-elastic bodies and Kirchhoff-Love plates.
+The mathematical model for the PEH is deduced from the generalised Hamilton's principle for electro-elastic bodies and the Kirchhoff-Love plate theory.
 Details of this model are given in \cite{peralta2020parametric}, hence, only the main formulation is presented here.
 The constitutive equation for the substructure is given by

-where \textbf{T}, \textbf{S}, and \textbf{c}$_s$, correspond to the mechanical stress tensor, the mechanical displacement vector and the elastic stiffness matrix, respectively.
+where \textbf{T}, \textbf{S}, and \textbf{c}$_s$ correspond to the mechanical stress tensor, the mechanical displacement vector and the elastic stiffness matrix, respectively.
 On the other hand, the constitutive equation for the piezoelectric material is given by

-where \textbf{D} is the electrical displacement vector, \textbf{E} is the electrical field vector, \textbf{c}$_s^E$ is the elastic stiffness matrix at constant electric field, \textbf{e} is the piezoelectric constant matrix, and $\boldsymbol{\varepsilon}$ is the permittivity components matrix at constant strain.
+where \textbf{D} is the electrical displacement vector, \textbf{E} is the electrical field vector, \textbf{c}$_p^E$ is the elastic stiffness matrix at constant electric field, \textbf{e} is the piezoelectric constant matrix, and $\boldsymbol{\varepsilon}^S$ is the permittivity components matrix at constant strain.